 - Furthermore, the sub-fund may invest up to one-third of its assets in debt securities and claims denominated in a currency other than EUR. - After deducting cash and cash equivalents, the sub-fund may invest up to one third of its assets in money market instruments.
-Up to 25% of its assets may be invested in convertible, exchangeable and warrant-linked bonds as well as convertible debentures. - In addition, after deducting cash and cash equivalents, the sub-fund may invest up to 10% of its assets in equities, equity rights and warrants as well as shares, other equity shares and dividend-right certificates acquired through the exercise of conversion rights, subscription rights or options, in addition to warrants remaining after the separate sale of ex-warrant bonds and any equities acquired with these warrants.
+Up to 25% of its assets may be invested in convertible, exchangeable and warrant-linked bonds as well as convertible debentures. - In addition, after deducting cash and cash equivalents, the sub-fund may invest up to 10% of its assets in equities, equity rights and warrants, equity options, equity futures, ETFs on equities or equity indices, and dividend-right certificates acquired through the exercise of conversion rights, subscription rights or options, in addition to warrants remaining after the separate sale of ex-warrant bonds and any equities acquired with these warrants.

-The equities acquired by exercise of rights or through subscription must be sold no later than 12 months after they were acquired.
 The sub-fund may invest up to 20% of its net assets in ABS, MBS, CMBS and CDOs/CLOs.
 The associated risks are described in the section "Risks associated with the use of ABS/MBS" or "Risks associated with using CDOs/CLOs".